A Smarter Way to Protect an Active Smile

 Sports mouthguards in Dallas TX help protect teeth, gums, jaws, and dental work during games, practices, and training.
 Most people looking into them are trying to avoid a chipped tooth, a painful emergency visit, or damage to braces or crowns.
 This guide walks through who should wear one, how custom mouthguards compare with store bought options, what they cost in Dallas in 2026, and how to choose the right fit.

-At Randall Dentistry, Dr. Drew Randall, TX License #19682, approaches prevention the same way he approaches the rest of dentistry, carefully and without pressure.
+At Randall Dentistry, Dr. Drew Randall, TX License #19682, approaches prevention the same way he approaches the rest of general dentistry, carefully and without pressure.
 He trained at Texas A&M University System Baylor College of Dentistry and completed advanced education at VCU School of Dentistry.
 Patients from University Park, Highland Park, and Preston Hollow often come to him because they want clear answers, thoughtful planning, and care that feels personal.

 Why Custom Mouthguards Get So Much Attention